seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **ANGELO**
 My lord, her wits, I fear me, are not firm:
 She hath been a suitor to me for her brother
-Cut off by course of justice---
+Cut off by course of justice--

 **ISABELLA**
 By course of justice!